RobotDancing: Residual-Action Reinforcement Learning Enables Robust Long-Horizon Humanoid Motion Tracking: INTRODUCTION

 \section{INTRODUCTION}

-Humanoid robots are increasingly expected to execute long-horizon, highly dynamic behaviors such as dance, where small tracking errors compound rapidly and destabilize control.
-A principal source of such drift is the mismatch between idealized reference trajectories and the robot’s true physics (actuation limits, friction, inertia, latency).
-Since the field of animation has shown incredible progress in whole body dynamic control of physics-based characters~\cite{deepmimic2018, luo2023universal, tessler2024maskedmimic}, precise and robust motion tracking has been one of the core challenges in humanoid robotics, particularly when transferring motions from simulation or captured human data to real-world robotic platforms.
+\IEEEPARstart{H}{umanoid} robots are increasingly expected to execute long-horizon, highly dynamic behaviors such as dance, where small tracking errors compound rapidly and destabilize control.
+A principal source of long-horizon drift is reference--robot dynamics mismatch: the mismatch between reference trajectories and the robot's true physics (actuation limits, friction, inertia, latency).
+While the animation community has shown impressive progress in whole-body control of physics-based characters~\cite{deepmimic2018, luo2023universal, tessler2024maskedmimic}, precise and robust motion tracking remains a core challenge in humanoid robotics, especially when transferring motions from simulation or captured human data to real robotic platforms.

-Recent advances in physics-based humanoid control~\cite{pbhc2025,asap2025,exbody2024,omnih2o2024,fu2024humanplus,chen2025gmt,yin2025unitracker,wang2025experts} have demonstrated the potential of learning-based controllers integrated with physical constraints.
-Nevertheless, most existing methods generally still predict absolute joint commands, which works well for short, quasi-cyclic skills but remains fragile on long, high-energy sequences, leaving untapped the potential of explicitly modeling and compensating for dynamic discrepancies.
+Recent advances in physics-based humanoid control~\cite{pbhc2025,asap2025,exbody2024,omnih2o2024,fu2024humanplus,chen2025gmt,yin2025unitracker,wang2025experts} demonstrate that learning-based controllers can produce agile behaviors under physical constraints.
+Nevertheless, many motion-tracking systems still rely on predicting absolute joint commands.
+This works well for short or quasi-cyclic skills, but often becomes fragile on long, high-energy sequences: accumulated discrepancies between the reference and the robot's actual dynamics gradually grow, leading to drift and eventual failure.

-Inspired by residual learning paradigms~\cite{ctrl2024, luo2024residual}, we propose a novel residual-action reinforcement learning (RL) framework \textbf{RobotDancing} for high-quality tracking of long high-dynamic dance motions.
-Unlike previous methods, our framework explicitly learns the dynamics discrepancy between the reference motion and the robot.
-Instead of issuing absolute commands, the policy outputs residual actions that correct the reference in joint space, thereby allocating model capacity to physics compensation rather than re-synthesizing the motion.
-This strategy markedly reduces the accumulation of motion tracking errors and enables robust and accurate motion tracking over long horizons.